pratikshavanjare/Networking-1/journal/week11.md

 <br>

 And this are the steps,  firstly-  both offices setup their vpn routers.
-They enter each other's public ippude so the devices know who they need to connect to.
+They enter each other's public ip so the devices know who they need to connect to.
 Second is after the setup, a secure tunnel formed between two offices.
 This tunnel is private, even though the connection is happening over the internet
 Third is the vpn protects the tunnel using encryption and it checks that both sides are trusted.
 This keeps the connection safe
 Now, when one office send data it goes through this protected tunnel, so no one else can see it